astrimbu/astrimbu/README.md

-- 👋 hi, i'm alan, i'm:
-- 👨‍💻 developing React apps,
+developing web apps in React
-- 📖 reading about llms, nlp, language
+interested in LLMs, NLP, language

 <!---
 astrimbu/astrimbu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.